by Elise Bowerman

 Mindfulness or meditation practices with an experienced practitioner will also help the emotional and physical bodies.
 What we say to ourselves (even just in our thoughts) creates our external reality.
 Observing and sometimes re-formatting our thought patterns may create space to accept moving through this phase of womanhood with a little more gentleness.

 - MarasWorld.com -> Articles -> 'P' for Postpartum

 What Others Can Do

-If you know, or are supporting, a woman who is pregnant or has given birth within the last year or so - you have an important role in her life.
+If you know, or are supporting, a someone who is pregnant or has given birth within the last year or so - you have an important role in their life.
 Here are few ideas to truly be there for this new mother.
 Simple is key:

 - Nurture her with nutritious meals, snacks and tons of water.
 (Research meals for women who have recently given birth and/or breastfeeding, if applicable.)